fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 The Takara Bio ICELL8 system prepares single-cell (SC) samples which are then sequenced as part of an Illumina sequencing run.

-Initial processing of the sequencing data produces a single FASTQ file R1/R2 pair, where the R1 reads hold an inline barcode and a unique molecular identifier (UMI) for the read pair:
+Initial processing of the sequencing data produces a single Fastq file R1/R2 pair, where the R1 reads hold an inline barcode and a unique molecular identifier (UMI) for the read pair: